SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.ibb.co/N6PpM10X/FEAR-OF-ATTENDING-BUT-STILL-NOT-MAKING-IT-IN.png)

 This level of selectivity captured the most benefits, and I believe that aiming to be more selective gives diminishing marginal benefits and leads to more harms.

+A month-long recruitment might bore some people.
+I don't fully trust the followi

 Which takes us to, **why we should push hard for inclusivity**: